defoe-code/CDCS_Text_Mining_Lab/README.md

 Recently, we have also extended this work to geoparse automatically the Encyclopaedia Britannica.

-# Extracting automatically the articles from the Encyclopaedia Britannica (EB)
+# Extracting automatically articles from the Encyclopaedia Britannica (EB)

 Finally, we have created a new defoe query for extracting automatically articles from the EB.
 The results are stored per edition (and also we have them in a single file), in CSV files.
 Each CSV file has a row per article found within a page, with the following columns (being the most important **term** and **definition**):